 Madame Pele, the legendary HAWAIIAN VOLCANO GODDESS, continues to stay active from her home inside her favorite volcano, KILAUEA.
 Things may have changed by the time you read this, but flows have been heading into new directions, a new eruption has started, and there was even a collapse of the crater floor!
 When fiery-hot lava,… Continue »

 Big Island The Orchid Isle

-If your stay with us is just too short to jam everything in this time around, don’t worry—you can always return for another super-sized adventure!
-We’ll be eagerly waiting to welcome you back with 101 Things to Do.
+Don’t worry if your vacation is simply too short to experience everything Hawai‘i Island has to offer this time around.
+Remember: We’ll be eagerly waiting to welcome you back with 101 THINGS TO DO.

 View our top picks below or see all 101 Things To Do on the Big Island!